SrMiaguii/LivePresetsExtension/README.md

 `git clone --recursive https://github.com/Burtan/LivePresetsExtension.git`

 Build tasks to generate linux x64, windows x64 and x86 and mac x64 are included.
-The binaries are automatically installed into the default reaper extensions folder.
+The binaries are installed into the default reaper userplugins folder.